LidiaMorejudo/spanresources/README.md

 This project is deployed to Heroku directly from this GitHub repository.
 As a result, the live site is always in sync with the latest codebase, ensuring that the deployed version accurately reflects the current state of the repository.

+## Setting up the Admin account

+Setting Up an Admin Account (Post-Deployment on Heroku) To grant admin privileges to a user in your deployed application, follow these steps:

+Register a New User
+Visit your deployed website on Heroku.
+Navigate to the Profile section and register a new user account.

+💡 Make sure to securely record the login credentials you use during registration — you’ll need them later.

+Access the Heroku Flask Shell
+Open your development terminal (e.g., in Visual Studio Code), and run the following command to access the Flask shell on Heroku:

+heroku run flask shell -a your-heroku-app-name
+Promote the User to Admin
+Once inside the Flask shell, use the following Python commands to locate the newly created user by their email address and assign them admin privileges:

+from yourapp import db
+from yourapp.models import User

+user = User.query.filter_by(email="user@example.com").first()
+user.role = "admin"
+db.session.commit()
+print("User promoted to admin.")

+Replace yourapp with the name of your application package and "user@example.com" with the email used during registration.

+Exit the Shell
+Type exit() and press Enter to return to your normal terminal session.

+## Verifying Admin Access
+Once you’ve promoted a user to admin, you can verify that the role has been applied successfully by following these steps:

+Log In to the Website
+Open your deployed Heroku website in a browser.
+Navigate to the Profile section and log in using the credentials you used when creating the admin account.

+Check for Admin Access
+After logging in, return to the Profile page.
+If the user has been successfully promoted, you will see a new menu option labeled Admin at the bottom of the navigation.

+Access the Admin Dashboard
+Click on the Admin link.
+You should now be redirected to the admin dashboard where you can create and manage blog posts.

+🎉 Congratulations — you’re now ready to start blogging with admin privileges!

 ## Cloning and Deployment Instructions

 To clone and deploy this project locally or on Heroku, follow the steps below.
 Note that some steps may vary slightly depending on your development environment: